code-423n4/2023-04-rubicon-findings/data/caventa-Q.md

     }
 ```

-To fix this, add a require function.
-(See above).

 3.

-Fee maybe 0

-4.

-SafeMath library is not required in the solidity code which has version > 0.8.0 because the fixation of uint overflow and underflow problem is automatically applied.
+SafeMath library is not required in version 0.8.
+Overflow and underflow problems which could happen in uint arithmetic operations is automatically checked in version 0.8.

 Hence,